Personal Interest Meets Choice and Self-Awareness

-The core of the high school curriculum begins with our faculty.
+The core of the upper school curriculum begins with our faculty.
 GWA teachers have an enormous amount of freedom to construct challenging and interesting approaches, units of study and elective course offerings for students.
 Additionally, rich learning experiences are not restricted to the classroom; teachers facilitate a variety of field trips, regularly welcome guest speakers and encourage students to participate in service-learning projects throughout the year.

-More Information About GWA's High School Program
+More Information About GWA's Upper School Program

 High school courses operate on a two-semester calendar consisting of two nine-week periods per semester.
 Students attend six classes daily, and each class meets for 55 minutes.